Reactor™ - The manual

 Flag Groups are used in all default configurations for Tally Forwarding and Routing Triggers.

-To keep things simple we recommend to create Template Behaviors on the global Root Layer of your configuration or the configuration layer related to your panel.
-In this example we will use the second option.
+To keep things simple, we recommend creating Template Behaviors on the global Root Layer of your configuration or on the configuration layer related to your panel.
+In this example, we will use the second option.
 You can select the configuration layer related to your panel using the layer icon next to the Section Selector.

-Once you have created a flag group you can go and use it straight away.
+Once you have created a flag group, you can use it right away.

-One of the most important Settings of a flag group is its Group Index This number is similar to a TSL Screen ID.
-Flag Groups with the same Group Index will share their state,no matter where they are defined in Reactor.
-You can use this to quickly make 2 controllers share the same tally information, but also to make sure tally is seperated for controllers (by using a different number for the index)
+One of the most important settings of a flag group is its Group Index.
+This number is similar to a TSL Screen ID.
+Flag Groups with the same Group Index will share their state, no matter where they are defined in Reactor.
+You can use this to make two controllers share the same tally information or to separate tally for controllers by using a different number for the index.

 Controlling Flags from a Behavior

 Flags can easily be set from a Behavior or used in a Condition.
-To do that simply select Flag in the Parameter Helper Window.
+To do this, simply select Flag in the Parameter Helper Window.

-Once you have selected a Flag you can use Hold Down, Change By Step or Set Specific Value Template Behaviors to control it.
-On GPO contacts we usually use the Output Template Behavior
+Once you have selected a Flag, you can use Hold Down, Change By Step, or Set Specific Value Template Behaviors to control it.
+For GPO contacts, we usually use the Output Template Behavior.

 Flags behave like any other Boolean Parameter.
 They have a value called 'true' and one called 'false'.